-In plain words, player $i$ outperforms player $j$ in game $G$ if no matter how many times the contest is repeated player $i$'s expected payoff is strictly greater than player $j$'s.
-Of course, the number of repetitions needed to determine the ``better'' player in practice may depend on game $G$.
-To continue with the chess championship example, 20 repetitions may suffice in a match between H vs AI.
-In the backgammon championship, however, the contest must be repeated more times to be able to accurately choose the ``better'' player.
+In plain words, player $i$ outperforms player $j$ in game $G$ if, no matter how many times the contest is repeated, player $i$'s expected payoff is strictly greater than player $j$'s.\footnote{Definition of outperformance can be extended to imperfect information games by restricting $k$ above a certain threshold, which depends on the game being played.} However, the number of repetitions needed to determine the ``better'' player in practice may depend on the specific characteristics of game $G$.
+To give an example, in a world chess championship match between two players, 20 repetitions may suffice to accurately determine the better player.
+On the other hand, in a backgammon championship, the contest must be repeated more times to accurately determine the better player.

-\section{Assumptions}
+\subsection{Assumptions}